What Are the Different Types of Residential Treatment Programs?

 There are numerous issues with the monitoring and licensing of many of these types of facilities.
 The Federal Trade Commission offers some guidelines for parents considering placing their child in a residential treatment community.
 Adults can also use these guidelines to help them to eliminate inferior programs or poor-quality programs when investigating placing an adult in a residential facility.

-- There are numerous research studies that have found that residential treatment is effective for individuals with:
+that have found that residential treatment is effective for individuals with:

 - Substance use disorders